humboldt county historical society

 The Humboldt County Historical Society is located at the former home of the late Helen Wells Barnum.
 Built by her maternal grandparents, Dr. and Mrs. Reuben Gross in 1902, the beautiful two-story Colonial Revival style house was donated to the Society in 1993 through Mrs. Barnum's estate.
 Photo by Bob Libershal

-YOUR HISTORY
+THIS IS YOUR HISTORY

 In the 1940s, a group of men and women formed the Humboldt County Historical Society.
 Their aim was to preserve the past for the future.
 Nearly a century had passed since the county’s formation, and this group realized that unless an organized effort was made to collect and preserve evidence of the area’s past, much would be lost and forgotten.